A Brief History of the US Patent Office

 A second fire swept through the Patent office in 1877.
 This time, however, no total loss of patents occurred thanks to lessons learned from the 1836 fire.

-Eventually, the Patent Office would be moved out from under the Department of State and moved to the Department of the Interior.
-Then, in 1925, it was moved again, this time to the Department of Commerce, where it still remains today.
+Eventually, the Patent Office would be moved out from under the Department of State and to the Department of the Interior.
+In 1925 it was moved again, this time to the Department of Commerce, where it still remains today.

 Although trademarks were added to the Patent Office back in 1881, it wasn’t until 1975 that the name of the office was changed to Patent and Trademark Office.
 It was changed again in 2000 to the US Patent and Trademark Office, or USPTO for short.